amr/hacks-async-http/README.rst

 What?
 =====

-This is a pretty quick and hopefully equally featured implementations of event-based aync I/O HTTP servers written with 2 different server frameworks:
+These are two pretty quick and hopefully equally featured implementations of event-based aync I/O HTTP servers written with 2 different server frameworks:

 * NodeJS